grrr-amsterdam/nova-pages-tool/README.md

 You can fork this repo, run `composer install` and `npm install` and start hacking away.

+### Setup testing environment

+In this repo we have a `phpunit.xml.dist` file with environment variables set up for our CI flow.
+This can be overwritten by you own `phpunit.xml` file.

 ### Code quality assurance

 Please make sure the tests pass, we use those to ensure everything keeps working.